tacoss/tarima/README.md

 **Tarima** is a pre-processing tool based on filename extensions.

-tl; dr &mdash; Of course [there are alternatives](#alternatives) or even would be easier to setup Gulp, Goble, Brunch, whatever... but repeating the same stuff every-time becomes frustrating.
+tl; dr &mdash; Of course [there are alternatives](#alternatives) or even would be easier to setup Gulp, Brunch, whatever... but repeating the same stuff every-time becomes frustrating.

 Also we experienced serious issues from migrating from Grunt to Gulp, and then from Browserify to Webpack.

 ## How it works

-Lets say `view.js.ract.pug` will produce a pre-compiled template for Ractive, which is rendered from pug, etc.
+Lets say `view.js.ract.jade` will produce a pre-compiled template for Ractive, which is rendered from pug, etc.

-If you omit the `js` extension then `view.ract.pug` will produce markup, since `html` is the default extension for the Ractive engine.
+If you omit the `js` extension then `view.ract.jade` will produce markup, since `html` is the default extension for the Ractive engine.

 > You can add as many extensions you want, whilst the output is valid input for the next renderer in the chain.